Shopify Themes: How to Pick the Best Shopify Theme for Your Ecommerce Store

 3. View Your Products on the Shopify Theme

-When you’re browsing a Shopify theme you can view what your products will look like on many Shopify templates.
+When you’re browsing through the different Shopify themes, you can also check what your products will look like on many Shopify templates.

 4. Consider a Mobile Friendly Shopify Theme

-Most ecommerce entrepreneurs only take the time to check out their mobile version after they’ve installed the Shopify theme into their site.
-It’s critical that you take a look through every Shopify theme on both your smartphone and your tablet.
+They only take the time to analyze and optimize their mobile experience after they’ve installed the Shopify theme into their site.

-And again, look for mobile layouts which are familiar.
+And again, try to look for mobile layouts which are familiar for your shoppers.

 Take a look at the great webstore theme by Bika, which offers a very well done mobile experience.

-Try to avoid Shopify website templates which have a lot of clumsy elements like busy loaders, weird animations, or fancy scrollers.
-The above-mentioned elements might appeal to some of your website visitors, but in most cases it will only decrease your page speed and create needless obstacles.
+Try to avoid Shopify website templates which have a lot of clumsy elements like busy loaders, unnecessary animations, or fancy scrollers.

 Disclaimer: All the ideas mentioned in this article are our own.
 You can find different approaches elsewhere, and they’re not necessarily wrong.
 Our suggestions are geared towards beginners, but if you have something to add, please share it in the comments!